menudopaio/CirsaDesdeCero/README.md

 Since this is a static webpage with no backend, none of the information provided here in any form is going to be stored.

+#### Home Page
-From the `home` page, you could register by either clicking on the `Register` button or by the `Join In` button.
+From the `home` page, you can register by either clicking on the `Register` button or by the `Join In` button.
 In the home page we also find links to some company external departments, such as other products, contact, media, or news.
 Registering is not possible, but you can use the provided username and password  to log in and check the website functionalities.

 Once you log in, you can see a dashboard with some of the information of your account, like your unique affiliate link, your current balance, where is people buying your products from, and other useful information.
 Of course, all the information is just sample variables, since we cannot access a database from github.